 Beginning fiscal year 2012, the Board of Directors entered into a contract with Consulting and Professional Assistance, Inc. (CPA's) to provide business services to the School.
 The Board of Directors operates the School independently.
 CPA's works with the Principal to manage the School on a day-to-day basis.
 The Principal primarily oversees academics and CPA's oversees business operations.
-CPA's continuing fee is based upon 15% of gross revenues.
-The fee is reflected as school administration in the accompanying Statement of Activities and Statement of Revenues, Expenditures and Changes in Fund Balances - Governmental Funds.
+Fees of \$175,391 are reflected as school administration in the accompanying Statement of Activities and Statement of Revenues, Expenditures and Changes in Fund Balances - Governmental Funds.